softyanija/distributed-vision-device/README.md

 # distributed-vision-device
-Repository for robot operation of distributed vision devices
+Repository for robot operation of distributed-vision-devices